By Chiara Ghetti, MD

 SOURCE: Markland AD, et al; Pelvic Floor Disorders Network.
 Irritable bowel syndrome and quality of life in women with fecal incontinence.
 Female Pelvic Med Reconstr Surg 2017;23:179-183.

 The objective of this study was to determine the prevalence of irritable bowel syndrome (IBS) in women presenting for treatment of fecal incontinence and to determine the effect of IBS on quality of life.
 This was an ancillary analysis of the Adaptive Behaviors among women with Bowel Incontinence (ABBI) study, a multicenter, prospective cohort study designed to evaluate adaptive behaviors among women with bowel incontinence.
-Eligible women had fecal incontinence of liquid stool, solid stool, or mucus occurring at least monthly for three consecutive months and planned to undergo treatment for fecal incontinence.
+Eligible women experienced fecal incontinence of liquid stool, solid stool, or mucus occurring at least monthly for three consecutive months and planned to undergo treatment for fecal incontinence.
 Women reporting prior rectal or colon cancer, inflammatory bowel disease, pelvic irradiation, a current or prior rectal fistula(e), removal of any portion of the colon/rectum, rectal prolapse, or severe neurological conditions were excluded.

 Subjects completed validated questionnaires in person or by telephone before treatment.
 Questionnaires included assessment of IBS symptoms using the Rome III symptom-based diagnostic criteria, and multiple validated general health-related and condition-specific quality-of-life scales, as well as validated assessments of other pelvic floor symptoms.
 In this study, IBS was categorized according to the Rome III clinical criteria.
-In addition, subjects could self-report whether they previously were given a diagnosis of IBS.
+In addition, subjects could self-report whether they previously received a diagnosis of IBS.

 The authors enrolled 133 women.
-Of these, 119 completed Rome III IBS questionnaires, and 111 reported whether they had a previous diagnosis of IBS.
-According to the Rome III IBS criteria, 37 women (31%) had IBS.
+Of these, 119 completed Rome III IBS questionnaires, and 111 reported whether they had received a previous diagnosis of IBS.
+According to the Rome III IBS criteria, 37 women had IBS.
 The most common subtypes were IBS-mixed (41%) and IBS-diarrhea (35%).
-Twenty-four (22%) of 111 patients had a previous IBS diagnosis.
-Of the subjects who met Rome III IBS criteria, 23 (66%) had never had a diagnosis of IBS.
+Twenty-four of 111 patients had a previous IBS diagnosis.
+Of the subjects who met Rome III IBS criteria, 23 had never received a diagnosis of IBS.
 There were no significant differences in baseline sociodemographic characteristics, prior treatments, and stool consistency between subjects with fecal incontinence alone compared to subjects with IBS and fecal incontinence.
 Women with fecal incontinence and IBS reported significantly worse quality of life compared to women without IBS, despite similar fecal incontinence severity and stool consistency.
-More women with fecal incontinence and IBS reported being premenopausal than women with fecal incontinence alone.
+More women with fecal incontinence and IBS reported premenopausal symptoms than women with fecal incontinence alone.

 The findings reported in this study suggest that IBS affects one-third of women with fecal incontinence presenting for care in tertiary centers, and 76% of the women with IBS and fecal incontinence met clinical criteria for IBS-mixed and IBS-diarrhea subtypes.
 Two-thirds of the women who met criteria for IBS never had been told by a provider that they had IBS.
 Women with IBS and fecal incontinence experienced a significant negative effect on quality of life.